 After all, the foundations of our markets are built on the ongoing exchange of quality financial information between institutions and investors, and building and maintaining trust in those markets is a role we take seriously.

 As the new administration continues to roll out its agenda, there are questions about US and global tax policy.
 It’s a challenging time right now and, given the current environment, it’s more important than ever to help our clients plan effectively to mitigate risk.
 Through investments in technology and automation, tax functions can be better-prepared with sharper insights that lead to improved transparency, informed actions and increased trust.
-Tax leaders are already buying in, with 38% investing in technology and 53% optimizing internal tech-enabled processes.
-We know that our clients expect and deserve our best counsel — so we’ve accelerated the digitization of our tax function by leveraging data from AI technology from our Digital on Demand platform to better assist our clients with various needs like tax modeling projections.
+Tax leaders are already buying in, with 66% investing in new technology to support reporting and 53% optimizing internal tech-enabled processes.
+We know that our clients expect and deserve our best counsel — so we’ve accelerated the digitization of our tax function by leveraging data from AI technology to better assist our clients with various needs like tax modeling projections.

 Incorporating technology into tax functions can help inform pivotal decisions and make a critical segment of business operations more agile and responsive to change.
 We need to look at tax beyond an essential business function.
 It also directly contributes to and affects society by helping fund education, medical and living assistance, and other public benefits.